aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 And now it'll compile `greet.py`, the example we started with.
 Hurray!

     # in transcripts:
-    $ python3 bytecompile0.py greet.py
+    $ python3 tailbiter0.py greet.py
     Hello, Monty

 ## Fleshing it out

-As we fill out this compiler with more visit methods for more AST node types, we'll hit a new problem compiling control-flow constructs like `if`-`else`.
+As we fill out the skeleton with more visit methods for more AST node types, we'll hit a new problem compiling control-flow constructs like `if`-`else`.
 They reduce to jumping around in the bytecode.
 The expression statement